With classes taught by professional faculty, students choose Washtenaw Community College for the quality of instruction.

 The College also offers free, weekly classes at 14 community and senior centers across Washtenaw County.
 Available to residents 65 and older, the Senior Focus classes promote health, fitness and personal enrichment.

-Through the Career Transitions Office, WCC helps employers find talent, ensuring students get the skills they need and assisting anyone looking to start, change or advance their careers.
+Through the Center for Career Success, WCC helps employers find talent, ensuring students get the skills they need and assisting anyone looking to start, change or advance their careers.
 Our students find jobs at Ford Motor Company, Google and Michigan Medicine, just to name a few.